libigl/libigl-python-bindings/README.md

 * A *temporary* function reference can be found [here](https://libigl.github.io/libigl-python-bindings/igl_docs/)

-## Compiling and modifying the bindiings
+## Compiling and modifying the bindings
 After cloning this repository, you can compile the bindings from scratch by running:
 ```
 python setup.py develop